pescheckit/python-gpt-po/README.md

 ![PyPI](https://img.shields.io/pypi/v/gpt-po-translator?label=gpt-po-translator)
 ![Downloads](https://pepy.tech/badge/gpt-po-translator)

-A robust tool for translating gettext (.po) files using AI models from multiple providers (OpenAI, Anthropic / Claude, and DeepSeek).
+A robust tool for translating gettext (.po) files using AI models from multiple providers (OpenAI, Azure OpenAI, Anthropic / Claude, and DeepSeek).
 It supports both bulk and individual translations, handles fuzzy entries, and can infer target languages based on folder structures.
 Available as a Python package and Docker container with support for Python 3.8-3.12.

 ## What is GPT-PO Translator?